a-lexwein/tapestry-utterances/speech-try.md

 "Robert made a chart.
 He used ggplot2."

 So, despite being the same setence, they have different meanings.
 One could be true and the other could be false.

 There's also, situational context.

 Okay, three more concepts to think about sentences.

 We've got grammaticality:

 "She plotted the residuals."
 That's a grammatical setence.
-"She the residuals plotted" That's gibberish.
+"Plotted she the residuals" That's gibberish.

 So, once we have a well-formed grammatical sentence, we can talk about its truth conditions: how the world would have to be in order for the setence to be true.
 Not all sentences are statements, but in a context, a statement will either be true or false.
 So taking the same sentence, in order for it to be true, there must be a some "She" who made a chart of "the residuals".